MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trim.md

     ```

 > [!NOTE]
-> If you have a conditional access policy on your user tenant, you need to [specify a authentication tenant](#provide-authentication-tenant).
+> If you have a conditional access policy on your user tenant, you need to [specify an authentication tenant](#provide-authentication-tenant).

 ## Deploy chat app to Azure